max-galetskiy/traj-clustering-qualitative-evaluation/README.md

 If you wish to use these datasets in your work, please refer to the citation guidelines provided by these datasets.

 ## Distance Matrices
-Our clustering code excepts distance matrices to already be precomputed and stored in `.json` files (located in `data/similarities/`).
+Our clustering code expects distance matrices to already be precomputed and stored in `.json` files (located in `data/similarities/`).
 To compute these distance matrices yourself, follow these steps:
 1. Put the transformed `.csv` files of the datasets into `data/datasets/`
 2. Comment out line 26 in `experiments/sim_matrix_computation.py` (Or adjust `data/datasets/metadata.csv` to your liking)
 3. Run `experiments/sim_matrix_computation.py`